MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/command-line/_shared/configuremail.md

 ### Required permissions

 To use the **ConfigureMail** command, you must be a member of the Team Foundation Administrators security group on the Team Foundation application-tier server.
-For more information, see [Permission reference for Team Foundation Server](../../../permissions.md)
+For more information, see [Permissions and groups reference](/vsts/security/permissions)

 ### Remarks